-We hope you will be able to attend our Annual Meeting.
-If you cannot attend, it is important that your shares be represented.
-Your vote is very important to us.
-We urge you to read the accompanying Proxy Statement carefully and vote for the Board's nominees and in accordance with the Board's recommendations on the other proposals.
+As shareholders you have a choice regarding your investment decisions, and we appreciate your continued support of our Company.
+Your vote is very important to us and I encourage you to read the accompanying Proxy Statement carefully and vote for the Board's nominees and in accordance with the Board's recommendations on the other proposals.
 Whether or not you are planning to attend the Annual Meeting, please vote your shares as soon as possible by telephone or Internet, or, if you requested to receive printed proxy materials, by signing, dating and returning the enclosed proxy card in the postage-paid envelope provided.
 Further instructions are provided in the Notice, the proxy card or the voting instruction form provided by your broker.
 Please vote promptly.

-Thank you for your continued support.
+We hope to see you at our Annual Meeting on April 27.
 If you have any questions, please contact our Investor Relations department at (386) 763-8801.